Expanding Voting Rights to 16- and 17-year-old New Mexicans

 Furthermore, voter turnout of young people has been growing, as the crises facing humanity are directly impacting their lives.
 Online media and digital communication serve to reach more young people than previous generations of journalism and political organizing.
 A growing number of young people want to participate in the political discourse, recognizing the ways politics affect their lives and futures.

 The 16voteNM coalition is made up of over a dozen organizations including youth-led groups.
-We have been doing research, outreach, and preparation for our 2021 bill.
+We have been doing research, outreach, and preparation since 2020.
 We are talking with legislators and everyday people about the value of youth voices in our democracy.
 The organizations below endorse lowering the voting age to 16.
-If you would like to get involved with this campaign, contact us at email@example.com.
+If you would like to get involved with this campaign, contact us at firstname.lastname@example.org.

 - The case for allowing 16-year-olds to vote.
 Crockett, Zachary, Vox Media.
 Nov 7, 2016.